Delivery Drivers At Risk for Work Injury and Illness

 Delivering packages can take a toll on drivers

-Delivery drivers in Vermont are putting in longer hours at work as online orders rise due to stores being closed.
+Delivery drivers in Vermont are putting in longer hours at work as online orders rise due to businesses being closed.
 This puts them at increased risk for work-related accidents, injuries, and illness.
 Drivers who get injured or sick at work may be entitled to workers’ compensation benefits that will help them pay the bills and get needed medical treatment.

 Commercial delivery drivers play a crucial role in keeping Vermont communities supplied with life’s necessities, but their positive contribution to our economy can take a toll.
 Rushing to meet tight schedules, driving for long periods, lifting heavy packages, or an unsafe workplace can lead to physical ailments and serious injuries over time.